stolostron/search-v2-api/README.md

 Metrics
 ==================

 Search-v2-api also monitors and exports various metrics to Prometheus.
-Below is what search api currently
+Below is what search api currently monitors.

 Histograms:

 * `search_http_duration_seconds` - Latency of of HTTP requests in seconds.
 * `search_dbquery_duration_seconds` - Latency of DB requests in seconds.
+   * `resolveItemsFunc`- time it takes to resolve search query
+   * `resolveAutoComplete` - time it takes to resolve search complete
+   * `resolveCountFunc` - time it takes to resolve count
+* `search_dbquery_build_duration_seconds` - Latency of DB query build in seconds.
+   * `buildRbacClause` - time takes to build RBAC clause
+   * `buildRelationshipQuery` - time is takes to build relationship query

 Counters: